Chapelle Rouge

 The Red Chapel of Hatshepsut or the Chapelle rouge was a religious shrine in Ancient Egypt.

 The chapel was originally constructed as a barque shrine during the reign of Hatshepsut.
-She was the fifth pharaoh of the Eighteenth Dynasty from approximately 1479 to 1458 BC.
+She was the fifth pharaoh of the 18th Dynasty from around 1479 to 1458 BC.
 It was demolished in antiquity and its parts reused in other projects.
-However, following its rediscovery in modern time, the Chapel was reconstructed in 1997 using its original materials.
+However, following its rediscovery in modern time, the Chapel was rebuilt in 1997 using its original materials.

 The chapel's original location may have been in the central court of the temple of Amun at Karnak, near Thebes.
 Alternatively, it might have been situated between the two obelisks of Hatshepsut.
 It is also thought that Hatshepsut erected several smaller chapels and the Chambers of Hatshepsut behind the chapel.

 Background

 Ancient Egyptians believed that a sacred barque was used in a nightly journey of the sun deity, traveling from the western horizon at sunset behind the earth to the eastern horizon where the sunrise would occur.
 During the early eighteenth dynasty, the sun deity was Amun.
 During religious ceremonies the deity would be transported from one temple or section of a temple complex to another in a model which the pharaoh and other religious leaders kept for such religious ceremonies.
 The chapel would have been its sacred temple.